 Pauline is a nonprofit professional with nearly 30 years of experience in fund development, marketing, communications, program development, and grant writing/grantmaking.
 She has led fundraising efforts for various charities as director of development, executive director, and paid consultant, resulting in over $150 million for community foundations, the arts, health care, education and social services.

-Rebecca has been on the PMDAlliance Board of Directors since 2015 and has a long history of supporting her community.
+Rebecca has been on the PMD Alliance Board of Directors since 2015 and has a long history of supporting her community.
 She served as President (2014-2015) and Treasurer (2012-2013) with the Eastside Neighbors Volunteer Program (ENVP) in Tucson, AZ.
-From 2005-2012 she also worked as a volunteer with ENVP providing transportation, errand running and visitations for eastside seniors.
+From 2005-2012 she was an ENVP volunteer providing transportation, errand running and visitations for Eastside seniors.
 Her current role is the Manager of Data & Program Projects at Literacy Connects, which includes project management at many high-profile companies including: B/E Aerospace, Corporate Express, and MCI WorldCom.
 She holds degrees from Minnesota’s Alexandria Technical College and Willmar Technical College.